FlowFuse/website/src/blog/2022/08/flowforge-08-released.md

 ### Upgrading FlowForge

-[FlowForge Cloud](https://app.flowforge.com) is already running 0.7 - ready for
+[FlowForge Cloud](https://app.flowforge.com) is already running 0.8 - so you can link your Projects now.
-you to try out rollbacks and the new theme.

 If you installed a previous version of FlowForge and want to upgrade, our documentation provides a guide for [upgrading FlowForge on a local server](http://flowforge.com/docs/install#upgrade).